javascript-tutorial/en.javascript.info/2-ui/2-events/02-bubbling-and-capturing/article.md

 [codetabs height=220 src="bubble-target"]

-It's surely possible that `event.target` equals `this` -- when the click was directly on `<form>`.
+It's possible that `event.target` equals `this` -- when the click is made directly on the `<form>` element.

 ## Stopping bubbling

-A bubbling event goes from the source element straight up.
-Normally it goes till `<html>`, and then to `document` object, and some events even reach `window`, calling all handlers on its path.
+A bubbling event goes from the target element straight up.
+Normally it goes upwards till `<html>`, and then to `document` object, and some events even reach `window`, calling all handlers on the path.

 But any handler may decide that the event has been fully processed and stop the bubbling.